sinatb/Maze-Puzzle/README.md

 * Adding music and sound to all parts of the game
 * Adding more story bits for the story puzzle
 * Adding more items and craftables

+Critical bug: The switch model was deleted :)